-As a researcher Dr. Edward Boyle has published over 90 manuscripts in peer reviewed medical journals and textbooks, as well as over 20 US and international patents.
-He has received research awards from the American College of Surgeons, the American Heart Association, the Western Thoracic Surgery Association and the Seattle Surgical Society and innovation awards from the European Association of Cardiothoracic Surgeons, the Gold Medical Design Excellence Award, ID Design Distinction, a Spark Award, and a Good Design Award.
-His work has also been cited on the R&D 100 list, which salutes the 100 most technologically significant products introduced into the marketplace and he was the recipient of the Innovations in Cardiovascular Interventions (ICI) award for developing Pleuraflow, a device used to improve outcomes for patients recovering after heart and lung surgery.
+As a researcher Dr. Edward Boyle has published over 90 manuscripts in peer reviewed medical journals and textbooks.
+In addition, he is an inventor on over 20 US and international patents.
+He has received research awards from the American College of Surgeons, the American Heart Association, the Western Thoracic Surgery Association and the Seattle Surgical Society in addition to innovation awards from the European Association of Cardiothoracic Surgeons, the Gold Medical Design Excellence Award, ID Design Distinction, a Spark Award, and a Good Design Award.
+His work has also been cited on the R&D 100 list, which salutes the 100 most technologically significant products introduced into the marketplace.
+He was also the recipient of the Innovations in Cardiovascular Interventions (ICI) award for developing Pleuraflow, a device used to improve outcomes for patients recovering after heart and lung surgery.